 But which phones support this by default?
 Well, that’s hard to tell.
 Google’s own Pixel devices should have this feature, as well as some older Nexus phones, but I also managed to get it working on my Pocophone F1 without any shenanigans.
 You can also find various reports on the forums saying which phone supports it and which doesn’t.
 And Google not releasing the official statement also doesn’t help.

 So, the only way to know if your phone supports OK Google when the screen is off is by checking the assistant settings.
 If you find the Unlock with Voice Match option in the settings, your phone supports this feature.
 If not, I’m sorry, but you’ll have to settle for other options.

 For all you lucky ones who own a device that supports unlocking with Voice match, setting up this feature is straightforward.
 Here’s what you need to do:

 - Go to Google > Search, Assistant & Voice > Voice.

 - Tap Voice Match.

 - Enable the Unlock with Voice Match option.

 That’s it.
 Now Google Assistant will listen all the time, even if the screen is off, and you’ll be able to unlock your phone with a simple voice command.

-But if you don’t see this option, there’s no ‘real’ way around.
-So, if you really want to use Google Assistant when the screen is off, try some alternatives (if we can call them that) below.
+But if you don’t see this option, there’s no ‘real’ way around it.
+So, if you want to use Google Assistant when the screen is off, try some alternatives (if we can call them that) below.
 But keep in mind, these are far less convenient.

-If you’re desperate enough to have Google Assistant with the screen off, there’s one unusual, less convenient solution that actually works.
+If you want to use Google Assistant with the screen off, there’s one unusual, less convenient solution that works.
 Android Auto allows you to use Assistant everywhere; it just needs to be running in the background all the time.